Against the Grain

 Internship Ends: Sept/Oct

 Application Deadline: until filled

-Educational Opportunities: We do our best to give clear explanations during the course of the work of the day and try to explain “how” and “why” as we work.
-Occasionally, we will have evening discussion/films on topics including soil fertility, basic botany, and management of weeds, insects, and diseases.
-We also have a small farm library, to which apprentices will have full access.
-We are not specifically a teaching farm, but we will do our best to convey as much of our knowledge as we can reasonably, while we work.
-There is a CRAFT network, hosted by Blue Ridge Women in Ag, which hosts field days on farms in our area, and we strongly encourage interns to attend.
-There is also a local biodynamic/anthroposphical study group that is an option for interns.
+Educational Opportunities: We always try to give instructions as we go and try to explain “how” and “why” along the way.
+We plan to have regular evening discussion/films on topics including soil fertility, Biodynamics, community dynamics and just plain fun.
+We also have a small farm library, to which apprentices and interns will have full access.
+We are not specifically a teaching farm, but we will do our best to convey as much of our knowledge as we can reasonably, while we work, and we offer crew members the chance to review our annual financials and crop analysis.
+There is a CRAFT network, hosted by Blue Ridge Women in Ag, which hosted field days on farms in our area, and we strongly encourage interns to attend.

 Preferred method of Contact: email